hpc-social/commercial-blog/README.md

-# hpc.social Community Syndicated Blog
+# hpc.social Commercial Syndicated Blog

 ![assets/images/blog.png](assets/images/blog.png)

 This is the repository for the [syndicated blog](https://hpc.social/projects/blog/) for the hpc.social community!
-Note that we have two flavors of blogs - an aggregated personal blog (here) along with a collection of community blogs served from  [syndicated community blog](https://hpc.social/community-blog/).
+Note that we have three flavors of blogs - an aggregated [personal blog](https://hpc.social/personal-blog/) along with a collection of community blogs served from  [syndicated community blog](https://hpc.social/community-blog/), and the blog here for commercial entities.
 The criteria for adding content feeds here is the following:

-> The personal blogs aggregator is the "soul" of the HPC community - HPCers who are personally invested in the minutiae of the work they are doing, the projects they are working on with some content about their culture and pet pictures :D - things that we all find in common and share and talk about.
+> The commercial blog space is for vendor and company voices that don't fit in the personal or community spaces.
+We advocate for learning resources, tutorials, and related content, and encourage contributors to not use this as an advertising space.

 You can see the background for this discussion in [this thread](https://github.com/hpc-social/blog/pull/13).
 Contribution steps are the equivalent across our community blogs, and you can